greg-hutchinson/agile/delivery-team/PITCHME.md

 ## Summary of T-Shaped skills
 - The ability to Swarm
 - ~~Everybody can do Everything~~
-- Very Few Things can be done by only one person
+- Very few things can be done by only one person

 ---
 ## Acquiring T-Shaped skills